How to Update Your Credit Report With New Personal Information

 When Is Inaccurate Information an Indicator of Fraud?

-For instance, if you see an open credit account or loan on your credit report that you never applied for, that could be a good indication that you're a victim of identity theft.
+Example: If you see an open credit account or loan on your credit report that you never applied for, that could be an indication that you're a victim of identity theft.
 If this happens, you should contact the creditor to report the account as fraudulent and have it closed.

-You can also dispute the fraudulent account with the credit bureaus to have it removed from your credit reports, and add a fraud alert or freeze your reports to make it more difficult for someone to use your credit to open an account in the future.
+You also have the right to file a dispute with the credit bureaus to have the fraudulent account removed from your credit reports.
+To make it more difficult for someone to use your credit to open future accounts, you have the right to add a fraud alert or security freeze to your reports.

 However, inaccurate personal information isn't always an indication of fraud.
 Someone may apply for a credit card as Robert Smith and a loan as Rob Smith, and both variations of their name could appear on their credit report.
 Similarly, old personal information may remain on your credit report even if you change your name, address or phone number.